Improve Warehouse Productivity using Pathfinding Algorithm with Python

 In the example above, after Point 20 (Point A) Warehouse Picker still needs to cover Point 21 (Point D) before going to Depot (Point 1).
 This extra distance greatly impacts NCL efficiency for this Wave.

-IV.
 Conclusion

 Applying the Travelling Salesman Problem Solution to the Picking Route Creation can reduce total Walking Distance and improve overall productivity.

-Coupled with smart Order Wave Processing, it can optimize the sequence of picking for waves with a high number of picking locations to cover by finding the shortest path to cover a maximum number of locations.
+Coupled with smart Order Wave Processing, it can optimize the sequence of picking for waves with a high number of picking locations by finding the shortest path to cover a maximum number of locations.

 About Me